Last night, walking home,

 girls can sense this kind of thing.

-As I was sitting on my bollard, waiting for her to come out,
+As I was sitting on my pylon, waiting for her to come out,

 a bum approached me and asked me for money